 The Pittsburgh Pirates have made four trades of note on this date, plus we also have three players born on this date.

 On this date in 2003, the Pirates traded outfielder Kenny Lofton and third baseman Aramis Ramirez, plus cash, to the Chicago Cubs for infielder Jose Hernandez, minor league pitcher Matt Bruback and a player to be named later, which turned out to be infielder Bobby Hill.
 A trade that was made as a salary dump, turned out to be even worse than it originally looked on paper.
 Ramirez wasn’t playing well for the 2003 Pirates (mostly on defense with 23 errors already), but the young third baseman was only 25 years old and 1 1/2 years removed from his monster 2001 season in which he hit .300 with 34 homers and 112 RBIs.
 Jose Hernandez and Kenny Lofton canceled each other out in the deal, both were pending free agents and the 2003 Pirates were going nowhere with a 44-53 record at the time of the deal.
 Unfortunately for the Pirates, Bruback and Hill, who came over in mid-August, did nothing to ease the pain of losing Ramirez, who was rejuvenated with his new team in a pennant race.
-Bruback never made the majors and Hill spent just one full season on the roster, hitting .267 with 38 RBIs in his 185 games for the Pirates, before being traded to the San Diego Padres in November of 2005 for a minor league player (Clayton Hamilton).
-While the Pirates were only trading away 2 1/2 years of control with Ramirez, he ended up spending nine seasons in Chicago, hitting .294 with 239 homers and 806 RBIs in 1,124 games.
+Bruback never made the majors and Hill spent just one full season on the roster, hitting .267 with 38 RBIs in his 185 games for the Pirates, before being traded to the San Diego Padres in November of 2005 for a minor league player.
+Ramirez spent nine seasons in Chicago, hitting .294 with 239 homers and 806 RBIs.

 On this date in 1999, the Pirates traded outfielder Jose Guillen and pitcher Jeff Sparks to the Tampa Bay Devil Rays for catchers Joe Oliver and Humberto Cota.
 Guillen was just 23 years old at the time, in his third season with the Pirates.
 He showed power during his first two years, hitting 14 homers each season at a young age.
 However, in 1999 he had hit just one homer in 40 games and was back in Triple-A at the time of the deal.
 The Pirates gave up on him too soon, though he didn’t really break out until the 2003 season with the Cincinnati Reds, two years removed from his time with the Devil Rays.
 The Pirates signed the 27-year-old Sparks out of independent ball in 1999 and he was a Triple-A reliever at the time of the deal.
 He ended up pitching 23 games over two seasons in Tampa, his only time in the majors.
 Cota was around with his new team longer than anyone on this list, although in his seven seasons in Pittsburgh (2001-07), he played a total of 196 games.
 Oliver provided immediate help behind the plate, as the Pirates looked for someone to replace the injured Jason Kendall, who would miss the rest of the year with a severe ankle injury.
 Oliver gave them a veteran presence, but he hit just .201 in his 45 games.
 He left via free agency after the season.

 In another deal that worked out for the Pirates, on this date in 1986 they sent pitcher Jose DeLeon to the Chicago White Sox in exchange for Bobby Bonilla.
 DeLeon was a 25-year-old righty, who came up in 1983 and looked good for his first two years, before leading the National League with 19 losses in 1985, and then pitching even worse in 1986, which earned him a trip down to Triple-A. Bonilla was originally with the Pirates, but they lost him in the 1985 Rule 5 draft to the White Sox.
 He hit .269 with two homers in 75 games for Chicago prior to the trade.
-DeLeon lasted in the majors until 1995, and had some effective seasons, though his overall record after leaving Pittsburgh was just 69-81, with his best season coming in 1989 for the St Louis Cardinals when he went 16-12, 3.05 in 244.2 innings and led the NL with 201 strikeouts.
-That was his third straight season with 200+ innings.
+DeLeon lasted in the majors until 1995 and had some effective seasons, though his overall record after leaving Pittsburgh was just 69-81, with his best season coming in 1989 for the St Louis Cardinals when he went 16-12, 3.05 and led the NL with 201 strikeouts.
 Bonilla went on to become a star for the Pirates, driving in 483 runs during his five full seasons with the team.
 From 1988 until 1991, he was named to four All-Star teams, won three Silver Slugger Awards and finished in the top 16 in NL MVP voting each year, with a second place finish in 1990, followed by third place the next year.
-He helped the Pirates to two NL East pennants before leaving via free agency.
-DeLeon put up 11.3 WAR in 8 1/2 seasons after the trade.
-Bonilla had 20.4 WAR during his time in Pittsburgh.

-For the Pirates, Beaumont hit .321 with 757 runs scored in 989 games, collecting 1,292 hits.
+For the Pirates, he hit .321 with 757 runs scored in 989 games, collecting 1,292 hits.
 His batting average ranks him eighth in team history between Hall of Famers Arky Vaughan and Pie Traynor.
-He was a career .311 hitter in 1,463 games, with 955 runs scored, 182 doubles, 82 triples, 39 homers, 617 RBIs and 254 stolen bases.
+He was a career .311 hitter in 1,463 games, with 955 runs scored and 254 stolen bases.
 Beaumont was an outstanding bunter and would often collect multiple bunt base hits in the same game.
 In an 1899 game, he collected six bunt hits in one game.
-He is credited with 30.5 career WAR, of which 22.3 came while with the Pirates.